Ragsdale High School: Athletics

-The Ragsdale Tigers compete in the 6-A/7-A Metro Conference.
+The Ragsdale Tigers compete in the Metro 6A/7A Conference.
 Ragsdale fields teams in baseball, basketball, cheerleading, cross country, football, golf, lacrosse, soccer, softball, swimming, tennis, track (indoor and outdoor), volleyball, and wrestling.

-Past principal, Dr. Kathryn Rogers, received the Bob Deaton Principal of the Year Award from the NCHSAA's (North Carolina High School Athletic Association) annual meeting in Chapel Hill in early May 2010.
+Past principal, Dr. Kathryn Rogers, received the Bob Deaton Principal of the Year Award from the NCHSAA's (North Carolina High School Athletic Association) annual meeting in Chapel Hill in May 2010.

 Curriculum

 The school course work ranges from College Placement, Honors, and to Advanced Placement of study.
 Considering Ragsdale High School is on a "block schedule", most classes are one semester in length.
 All CP and Honors courses are restricted to one semester, but few AP courses stretch through the entire year.
-Advanced Placement courses consist of: Calculus AB, Calculus BC, Statistics, U.S. Government and Politics, Psychology, European History, World History, U.S. History, Latin, French, Spanish, English 11, English 12, Biology, Chemistry, Environmental, Art History, Art, and Music Theory.
+Advanced Placement courses consist of: Calculus AB, Calculus BC, Statistics, U.S. Government and Politics, Psychology, European History, World History, U.S. History, Latin, French, Spanish, English Language, English Literature, Biology, Chemistry, Environmental Science, Art History, Art, and Music Theory.

 On August 28, 2019, Ragsdale was awarded the Hubert B. Humphrey Award, which recognizes exemplary improvement in academic improvement in areas such as final exam scores, Career and Technical Education participation, and graduation rates.